bitmovin/bitmovin-player-ios-samples/README.md

 ### SharePlay
 +   **SharePlay:** Shows how to use the SharePlay feature to coordinate playback for multiple participants.

+### Analytics
++   **Analytics:** Shows how to set up Analytics for the Bitmovin Player.

 ## Sample App Setup Instructions
 Please execute `pod install --repo-update` to properly initialize the workspace.

 ### Provide License Keys
 In each sample app, you also have to provide two license keys, a Bitmovin Player license key and a Bitmovin Analytics license key.

 Your Bitmovin Player license key can be found when logging in into [https://bitmovin.com/dashboard](https://bitmovin.com/dashboard) and navigating to `Player -> Licenses`.
 You need to provide your player license key via the `PlayerConfig.key` property, that is used when creating a `Player` instance.